keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

     * Logging usually leverages this effect by abstracting how such output leaves the program.
 * `StateT[F, A]`: Modifying implicit inputs and outputs in the context of `F[_]`.
     * Models state changing over time in an otherwise-immutable context.
+* _These contexts are higher-order in the term of `F`.
+They are listed here for illustration but won't be explored in this post._

-Each of these contexts have two shared qualities in that they _produce_ some term `A` and that their effects dictate _how_ term `A` is produced.
+Each of these contexts have two shared qualities in that they _produce_ some term `A` and that their effects determine _how_ term `A` is produced.
 But with such a wide array of effects, and with so little overlap between each context, how can instances of term `A` be consumed in a manner unburdened of complexity?

 In order to generalize contexts, the key differentiator between them must be abstracted: **effects**.
 By shedding effects as an _implementation detail_, the production of term `A` remains a shared characteristic that can be accessed by a general interface.
 By what interface would term `A` be consumed?